 In this example, this family has completed about 50% of their school year.

-Ideally, you’ve done about the same percentage of school work as the percentage of the year you’ve finished.
+Ideally, you’ve done about the same percentage of schoolwork as the percentage of the year you’ve finished.

-But, unfortunately, that’s not always the case.
-You get busy.
-In the subjects kids like, they are often right on schedule.
+I’ve found that in the subjects kids like, they’re often right on schedule.
 In the areas they (or you) aren’t as crazy about, they can lag behind.

 Do your children actually understand and remember what they are learning?